siyul-park/uniflow/docs/debugging.md

 (debug) quit
 ```

-This command can also be executed using `q`.
+This command can also be shortened to `q`.

 ### Break